 Tertiary air aids in good secondary combustion of the fuel and reducing emissions into the chimney and environment.
-Adjusting the cover plates on the base of the stove can control tertiary air.
+Adjusting the cover plate on the back of the Stove can control tertiary air.

 Warning!

 This Appliance will be hot when in operation and due care should be taken.
 The riddling tool may be used to operate the door handle.
 Thick gloves could be used to operate the primary and secondary air controls.